aazard/Tiny-USB-Office-2021--Enhanced-for-XP/README.txt

-Tiny USB Office 2021: Enhanced for XP
+# Tiny USB Office 2021: Enhanced for XP aka "Tiny Office"

+# Available in 10 pack sizes from 1.44mb (1480kb) floppy sized to "fits on a 1gb USB flash drive" or HDD/SSD install sized

+# Two FOSS/Freeware Games packs, one small of 41 games (77mb) and one large (795mb), of many, are also attached as separate downloads

+### APP List is for v1, v2 has more, smaller, less requirements needed apps

 ***IMPORTANT***

-Install to "Root of Drive", ie: C:\, D:\ or Etc.
+## Install to "Root of Drive", ie: C:\, D:\ or Etc.

- So it appears as THIS:
+### So it appears as THIS:

-"C:\Tiny USB Office 2021 Enhanced for XP\" or "H:\Tiny USB Office 2021 Enhanced for XP\"
+### "C:\Tiny Office "number of" mil byte pack\" or "H:\Tiny Office "number of" mil byte pack\"

+Add "Game" packs to a new "games folder", Make games category in Qsel, drag & drop games "exe" to Qsel's window to create menu entry

 ***